Islay Whisky Distillery Tours

 - Website: Laphroaig

-Accordingly, the distillery runs some of the best tours on Islay and you can choose from general overviews that take less than an hour to four-and-a-half-hour excursions that take you on a journey into the surrounding landscape as well as give you an in-depth look inside the distillery and warehouses.
+Laphroaig hardly needs an introduction as it’s one of the most famous single malts in the world that’s easily up there with Glenmorangie and Macallan for cult status.
+Accordingly, the distillery runs some of the best tours on Islay, and you can choose from general overviews that take less than an hour to four-and-a-half-hour excursions that take you on a journey into the surrounding landscape as well as give you an in-depth look inside the distillery and warehouses.

-You’ll see these multi-coloured living carpets of moss all over Islay and there’s a giant plot of it on the opposite side of the road from the distillery where you can go and stake out your very own honorary square foot of land at the end of your visit.
+These two elements – peat and spring water – are what give Laphroaig whisky its medicinal taste due to the peat having a very high ratio of Sphagnum moss.
+You’ll see these multi-coloured living carpets of moss all over Islay, and there’s a giant plot of it on the opposite side of the road from the distillery where you can go and stake out your very own honorary square foot of land at the end of your visit.

-It’s a nice touch and it means you’ll own a piece of the distillery for years to come, plus they’ll give you a complimentary dram if you ever return to see it.
+It’s a nice touch, and it means you’ll own a piece of the distillery for years to come, plus they’ll give you a complimentary dram if you ever return to see it.
+In addition, they hand out free tea and coffee to anyone who doesn’t want a taste of whisky.

+There’s no restaurant at Laphroaig, but then, just like at Lagavulin, you can easily head in either direction up the A846 to Ardbeg or Port Ellen if you’re after a bite to eat, and The Oa is just a few miles away if you’re looking for a nice walk along the coast.
 The icing on the cake is that they’re very generous with their free samples.
-I got a free 5cl bottle when I arrived as I’d previously joined their Friends of Laphroaig club, another free welcome whisky in the lounge area before the tour, and another 3 tasters after!
+I was given a free 5cl bottle when I arrived, as I’d previously joined their Friends of Laphroaig club, another free welcome whisky in the lounge before the tour, and another 3 tasters after!

 Ardnahoe Distillery Tour

-But even though it’s such a new distillery from what I’ve heard they’re already making some very exciting spirit from their brand-new purpose-built buildings a few miles north of Port Askaig on Islay’s eastern side.
+I haven’t yet visited Ardnahoe so I’m not going to go into too much detail here, but it looks like it could become a very interesting distillery.
+This is a family-run business that only started operations in 2016, with the first runs of distillation in late 2018.
+But even though it’s such a new distillery, from what I’ve heard, they’re already making some very exciting spirits from their brand-new purpose-built buildings a few miles north of Port Askaig on Islay’s eastern side.

-The location of the distillery is pretty much perfect as they have their own water supply at Ardnahoe Loch across the road and I have to say that stretch of coastline offers stunning views across the Sound Of Islay towards Jura.
+The location of the distillery is pretty much perfect, as they have their own water supply at Ardnahoe Loch across the road, and the stretch of coastline near the distillery offers stunning views across the Sound of Islay towards Jura.
+To take advantage of this, they’ve opened a restaurant with panoramic windows that provide uninterrupted views of the surrounding landscape.

 An Introduction to Islay

-At 239 square miles it’s quite a big island when compared to other west-coast tourist destinations like the Isle of Tiree, but it pales in comparison to Scotland’s most-visited island – Skye – which weighs in at 639 square miles with a population of over 10,000 people.
+The Isle of Islay (pronounced eye-luh) is the southernmost island in the Southern Hebrides on Scotland’s west coast, lying close to the Isle of Jura and to the west of the Campbeltown peninsula.
+At 239 square miles, it’s quite a big island when compared to other west-coast tourist destinations like the Isle of Tiree, but it pales in comparison to Scotland’s most-visited island, Skye, which is 639 square miles and has a population of over 10,000 people.

-Unlike the barren, windswept islands of the Outer Hebrides, Islay is home to large areas of forest and there’s a surprising amount of wildlife to see inland.
+Unlike the barren, windswept islands of the Outer Hebrides, Islay is home to large areas of forest, and there’s a surprising amount of wildlife to see inland.
+Meanwhile, the beautiful golden beaches and the quaint picture-postcard villages add to the feeling that it really is Scotland in miniature.

-The majority of the islanders live in the villages from which the distilleries take their name, and although the majority of settlements don’t have much to offer tourists other than the distilleries, the island’s largest town, Bowmore, has quite a few shops in addition to lovely walks along the shores of Loch Indaal.
+The majority of the islanders live in the villages from which the distilleries take their name, and although the majority of settlements don’t have much to offer tourists other than the distilleries, the island’s largest village, Bowmore, has quite a few shops in addition to lovely walks along the shores of Loch Indaal.

-If you’re not too bothered about whisky there are plenty of other things to see and do on Islay so you needn’t even set foot in a distillery to have a great time.
+If you’re not too bothered by whisky, there are plenty of other things to see and do on Islay, so you don’t need to even set foot in a distillery to have a great time.
+Two highlights that I recommend are the Oa Peninsula, which features incredible clifftop walks, and The Big Strand which, at 7 miles, is one of the longest beaches in Scotland.

 Facts About Islay Whisky

+First things first, not all whiskies are created equally.
 Scotch is unique in that it can only be called whisky (not whiskey – note the lack of the letter e) if it has been distilled in Scotland and matured in an oak barrel for at least three years, and it can only be called a single malt if it’s produced in one distillery.

+This might seem a little snobby, but for purists, it’s essential to the character of what makes Scotch what it is.
 That’s understandable when you consider that this spirit has been made in Scotland for over 500 years and is now one of the country’s biggest earners, accounting for 70% of all food and drink exports.

-While the exact origins of Scotch whisky are unknown it’s believed that it all started on Islay when Irish monks travelled there sometime in the 13th century, but whether or not they were the first people to use peat to dry the grain (which gives Islay whisky it’s unmistakable smokiness) is unknown.
+While the exact origins of Scotch whisky are unknown, it’s believed that it all started on Islay when Irish monks travelled there sometime in the 13th century, but whether or not they were the first people to use peat to dry the grain (which gives Islay whisky it’s unmistakable smokiness) is unknown.

-That’s amazing when you think these distilleries are still going strong today and show no sign of losing their popularity.
+The earliest known distillery was Bowmore, which opened its doors in 1779.
+Laphroaig and Lagavulin, which opened their doors in 1815 and 1816, respectively, followed Bowmore a few years later.
+It’s amazing when you think these distilleries are still going strong today and show no sign of losing their popularity.

-As the barley grains are spread onto grids inside hot kilns, locally sourced dried peat is added to the fire which creates plumes of thick smoke that infuse with the grains (think along the lines of cooking food over a wood-burning barbeque).
+The smokiness in Islay whisky comes from using peat in the malting process, and the distilleries on Islay are some of the few in Scotland that still carry out this labour-intensive task in-house.
+As the barley grains are spread onto grids inside hot kilns, dried peat is added to the fire which creates plumes of thick smoke that infuse with the grains (think along the lines of cooking food over a wood-burning barbeque).

 The grains are then milled into a coarse flour before being mixed in hot water, with the resulting liquid distilled in giant copper pots to produce whisky.
+That’s a very brief overview, so see this article, The Scotch Whisky Regions, for a more in-depth explanation of the process.

 Related Posts About Islay and Whisky